-Aspiring interior designers will find this guide useful as it will give them an idea of what kind of jobs await them after pursuing a degree in this field.
-It will also allow them to gain insights on why they should choose interior design careers among their many options and what benefits will come with this decision.
+Aspirants will find this guide useful as it will give them an idea of how to become an interior designer and what kind of jobs await them after pursuing a degree in this field.
+It will also allow them to gain insights into why they should choose an interior design career among their many options and what benefits will come with this decision.

 In a survey by CareerExplorer, interior designers rated their happiness 3.5 out of 5, which puts them at the top 30% of the happiest professionals (CareerExplorer, n.d.).
 This is not surprising considering even people who are not interior design practitioners can find it quite joyful to design spaces, especially their own homes.
 Imagine doing that on an everyday basis!